Tencent-Hunyuan/Hunyuan-MT/README.md

 ## Quantization Compression
-We used our own [AngleSlim](https://github.com/tencent/AngelSlim) compression tool to produce FP8 and INT4 quantization models. `AngleSlim` is a toolset dedicated to creating a more user-friendly, comprehensive and efficient model compression solution.
+We used our own [AngelSlim](https://github.com/tencent/AngelSlim) compression tool to produce FP8 and INT4 quantization models. `AngelSlim` is a toolset dedicated to creating a more user-friendly, comprehensive and efficient model compression solution.

 ### FP8 Quantization
 We use FP8-static quantization, FP8 quantization adopts 8-bit floating point format, through a small amount of calibration data (without training) to pre-determine the quantization scale, the model weights and activation values will be converted to FP8 format, to improve the inference efficiency and reduce the deployment threshold.
-We you can use AngleSlim quantization, you can also directly download our quantization completed open source model to use [AngelSlim](https://huggingface.co/AngelSlim).
+We you can use AngelSlim quantization, you can also directly download our quantization completed open source model to use [AngelSlim](https://huggingface.co/AngelSlim).

 ## Deployment